How to Write a Resignation Letter (Template + Tips)

 Build the skills you need for a new career in a high-demand field like project management, data analytics, IT support, user experience (UX) design, marketing analytics, or cybersecurity with a Professional Certificate from industry leaders at Google, Meta, and IBM.
 Start for free with a seven-day, all-access trial.

 Since your resignation letter is a formal document, format it like you would a formal letter.
-Include your name and contact information as a header or footer.
-Put the date you are submitting your letter at the top of the page, followed by your manager’s name, the company name, and the company address.
+Put the date you are submitting your letter at the top of the page, followed by your manager’s name, the company name, and address on the left, and your contact details on the right.
 Don’t forget to close out your letter with your signature above your printed name.

-The resignation process varies across companies, so you’ll want to check with your manager or someone in human resources to confirm your company policy.
-In general, as organizations continue to digitize their processes and incorporate remote working options, emailing formal documents such as resignation letters is becoming more common.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.